• Skip to primary navigation

 What to Serve with Salisbury Steak

-Serve Salisbury steak over rice, noodles, spätzle, or - for an authentic blast from the past - with mashed potatoes, corn, and a nice little square of unfrosted chocolate cake on the side.
+Serve homemade Salisbury steak over rice, noodles, spätzle, or - for an authentic blast from the past - with mashed potatoes, corn, and a nice little square of unfrosted chocolate cake on the side.

 Plated Salisbury steak with gravy, plated with a green salad and mashed potatoes.